200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-11-SecretLiarsMurderMisteryRPG.md

 Take a card for each player including an ace of spades.
 Shuffle the cards and distribute them, one to each player.
-Everyone watch his card and don’t reveal it.
+Everyone watch his card and donâ€™t reveal it.

 Each player write down one sentence for each other player.
 Each sentence is a story that can be a Secret or a Lie.